The Wizard From Earth by Morta's Priest

 Chapter 1 - The Cat

-He hurt everywhere.
-Harry tried to get to his feet, but the world wouldn't stop spinning, and he collapsed again.
-His eyes wouldn't open; it felt like they were stitched shut.
-He tried to speak, but nothing would come out.
+Everything hurt.
+Harry tried to get to his feet, but the world wouldn't stop spinning in circles.
+His eyes felt like they had been stitched shut, and when he tried to speak no words would come out.

-Someone was speaking.
-He didn't know what they were saying, but he focused on the feminine tones to try and make out something.
-Definitely not English.
-Probably some form of Arabic, then, considering where he was.
-Cold hands touched his eyes and Harry winced as a spike of pain ran from his head to his toes and back.
-His skin was sensitive to the touch; very sensitive.
+Someone was talking to him.
+He didn't know what they were saying, since the feminine voice was speaking a language that was most certainly not English.
+Probably some form of Arabic, considering where he was.
+Cold hands touched his eyes, and Harry winced as a spike of pain ran from his head to his toes.
 He wondered briefly if he'd managed to contract some horrible disease without realizing it.

-Two shining eyes.
-He remembered those.
-There had been glowing yellow eyes, staring at him from the darkness.
-When had he seen that?
+Two shining eyes - he remembered those.
 He didn't know why that memory was so strong, but it stood out.
-He tried to move his arms, and found to his relief that he was holding his wand.
-His hand was cramped around it tightly, and he couldn't loosen his fingers.
+He tried to move his extremities again, and found to his relief that he was still holding his wand.
+His right hand was cramped around it tightly, and he couldn't loosen his fingers.

-The woman spoke again, and her tone was soothing.
-Cold water was poured over his face, and though it prickled uncomfortably on his skin, it brought some relief from the brooding heat.
-He tried to blink again, and found that a sliver of light occasionally broke through the darkness that lay over his eyes, though it seemed unbelievably distant.
+The woman spoke once more, her tone soothing.
+Cold water poured over his face, and though it prickled uncomfortably on his skin, it brought some relief from the brooding heat.
+A sliver of light occasionally broke through the darkness that lay over his eyes, though it seemed unbelievably distant.

-Where had he been?
+Where was he?
 What happened?
 He tried to remember.
 He'd been in Egypt, yes.
-He'd been somewhere in Egypt.
 Why had he been there?
 He racked his mind and the only thing that occurred to him was Ron's face, brown from the sun.
-There was another.
+There was another, too.
 Bill.
-Bill Weasley, curse breaker for Gringotts, the husband of Fleur.
+Bill Weasley, curse breaker for Gringotts, husband of Fleur.

-That's what had happened.
+That's right.
 He'd been at a pyramid, one of the big ones in Egypt, during his vacation before he'd go back to Auror training.
-Right, he remembered now, he'd been standing in an abandoned hallway, all alone...
+He remembered now.
+He'd been standing in an abandoned hallway, all alone...

-Harry rubbed his head tiredly.
-Bill Weasley's pitch had been quite convincing, true, talking about majestic pyramids and vast underground caverns that Muggles had never found, about fantastic creatures and intricately trapped burial grounds where curse breakers came to study and work from all across the globe.
-It'd seemed quite convincing at the time.
+Harry rubbed his head tiredly, staring at the floor.
+Bill Weasley's pitch had been quite convincing, really.
+He'd spoken about majestic pyramids and vast underground caverns that Muggles had never found, about fantastic creatures and intricately trapped burial grounds where curse breakers came to study and work from all across the globe.
+He'd seemed quite convincing at the time.

-Harry stared around at the poorly lit corridor with a frown.
-He'd gotten lost.
-Or, technically, the others had gotten lost, since he had no idea where Bill or Ron were, and a pretty good idea of his own position.
-He'd just spotted an interesting hieroglyph, stopped to admire the beautifully carved figures that spanned the entire wall, and when he'd turned around they'd vanished.
-He'd waited for ten minutes, whistling idly to himself, before he decided they weren't coming back.
-He couldn't use a tracking spell in here, since he'd probably end up mummified alive by a stray curse, and walking further in without a guide was basically suicide, even in one of the better-explored ruins.
-That left boredom.
+Not that Harry was contending with any of that, right now.
+No - he'd just gotten lost.
+Or the reverse, perhaps, since he had no idea where Bill or Ron were, but a pretty good idea of his own position.
+It happened so easily, too - he'd spotted an interesting hieroglyph on the wall, stopped to admire the beautifully carved figures, and when he turned back around they had vanished.
+He'd waited there for ten minutes, whistling idly to himself, before he decided they weren't coming back.
+He couldn't use a tracking spell, since he'd probably end up mummified alive by a stray curse, and walking further in without a guide was basically suicide.

-Another ten minutes later, Harry finally realized that wherever Bill and Ron were, they'd either forgotten he was supposed to be there (in which case he'd have to curse them later), or they didn't know exactly which hallway he'd been left behind in.
-That wasn't an unbelievable proposition considering the vast amounts of nigh-identical paths that riddled the pyramids.
-Most of them had been enchanted invisible to Muggles by ancient wizards from Egypt, likely an equivalent of the modern Statute of Secrecy, and some were invisible even to wizards, unless they use magic to detect them.
+Another ten minutes later, Harry finally realized that wherever Bill and Ron were, they'd either forgotten he was supposed to be there (in which case he'd have to curse them later) or they didn't know exactly which hallway he'd been left behind in.
+That wasn't an unbelievable proposition, considering the vast amounts of nigh-identical paths that riddled the pyramids.
+Most of them had been enchanted invisible to Muggles by ancient wizards from Egypt, likely an equivalent of the modern Statute of Secrecy, and some were invisible even to wizards unless they use magic to detect them.
 A dicey proposition, at best.

-"Just fantastic," Harry muttered, ruffling the sand from his hair as he traced his steps back to the outside of the pyramid.
-He had to take three lefts, then two rights, and then straight on.
-Not terribly difficult, but he knew that at least two of the side-routes led to most uncomfortable traps that previous explorers had ended up in.
-At least one of them contained a human skeleton in several different pieces, a large hole in his skull and both kneecaps.
+"Fantastic," Harry muttered, ruffling the sand from his hair as he traced his steps back outside.
+He had to take three lefts, then two rights, and then straight on till the end.
+Not terribly difficult, but he knew that at least two of the side-routes led to traps that previous explorers had ended up in.
+One of them contained a human skeleton in several different pieces, a large hole in his skull and both kneecaps.
 Most unpleasant.
-There was another corridor that allegedly went on forever – at the very least, nobody had yet broken the enchantment that caused that particular effect (and there were many who would love the apparent infinite expansion charm.)

-After about ten minutes Harry emerged into daylight, finding himself near ground-level, decidedly further down from where he'd entered.
+At last, Harry emerged into daylight, finding himself near ground-level, decidedly further down from where he'd entered.
 With a chill he realized that he had to have picked the wrong path somewhere along the way.
 He leaned briefly against the wall as he considered what would've happened if he'd made a worse mistake.
-The sun was high in the sky and the stifling heat of the desert made him break out into a sweat, and he realized uncomfortably that it'd probably be this way for a while, given that he couldn't cast any cooling spells this close to the pyramid.
-He glanced back at it with a frown; it stretched hundreds of feet into the air and was even wider.
+The sun was high in the sky, and the stifling heat of the desert made him break out into a sweat.
+Right then, he didn't really care.

-"You're back quite early," A white-clad older man commented with a pronounced accent, raising an eyebrow as he took in Harry's somewhat bedraggled form.
-Harry vaguely remembered greeting him before he entered the monument, and nodded, joining him under the small sunshade he was using to keep at least moderately cool.
-The man chuckled softly.
-"There are many who do not dare to delve deeply into the pyramids.
+"You're back early," A white-clad older man said with a pronounced accent, raising an eyebrow as he took in Harry's somewhat bedraggled form.
+Harry vaguely remembered greeting the man before he entered the monument and nodded, joining him under the small sunshade he was using to keep at least moderately cool.
+"There are many who do not dare to delve deeply into the pyramids, you know.
 There are many enchantments that wizards don't yet know about.
 At least some of those spells are known to repulse people from the inner depths of these mighty structures, based on criteria few know anything about."

 Harry glanced back at the pyramid and considered briefly that it'd been a spell that separated him from the others.
 "Curse-breakers identify those, don't they?"

 The man nodded.
 "That's right.
-There are many that live here who like to forget that these mighty structures were built with magic which is now forgotten.
-I suppose it is a certain pride, shall we say.
+There are many that live here who like to forget that these structures were built with magic which is now forgotten.
+I suppose it is a certain kind of pride, shall we say.
 They like to think that they're descendants of those ancient wizards, rather than immigrants from later ages."
-He smiled, and Harry noticed he was missing several teeth.

 "Oh, no, I come from upstream," the man said, smiling slightly.
 "Heliopolis.
 Wonderful city, wonderful people.
 I haven't been there in quite a while, though.
 No, I like to spend my time seeing the world, these days.
 Oh, I just realized, I am being rude.
 Where are my manners?"
 He stuck out a hand and bowed slightly.
 "I am Khnurn, at your service."